We’re proud to announce the release of version 1.7 of the HAProxy Kubernetes Ingress Controller!

 Or, edit the ingress controller’s deployment YAML file to use the nightly tag.
 A YAML file exists for deploying a Deployment or DaemonSet to your cluster.

-Beyond deploying the ingress controller as Docker container, with every release binaries for 12 different platforms are immediately available for download.
+Beyond deploying the ingress controller as a Docker container, with every release binaries for 12 different platforms are immediately available for download.
 This is needed in order to use the controller in external (out of cluster) mode.

 We’d like to thank the code contributors who helped make this version possible!